-- Use chip-sealed asphalt as the surface treatment for the Ohio & Erie Canal Towpath Trail - Enhance visitors' ability to visualize the Ohio & Erie Canal by implementing the Ohio & Erie Canal cultural and landscape report (CLR) - Develop a parkwide viewshed management plan - Partner with Countryside to develop the Countryside Center as a hub for learning about agriculture and the park's rural landscape at Hammond Cranz Farm - Partner with affiliated Tribal Nations to expand on-site interpretation of Native American cultural and ethnographic resources - Develop a treatment plan for the Greenwood Village site to better protect earthworks and highlight the site's significance
+- Use chip-sealed asphalt as the surface treatment for the Ohio & Erie Canal Towpath Trail. - Enhance visitors' ability to visualize the Ohio & Erie Canal by implementing the Ohio & Erie Canal cultural and landscape report (CLR). - Develop a parkwide viewshed management plan. - Partner with Countryside to develop the Countryside Center as a hub for learning about agriculture and the park's rural landscape at Hammond Cranz Farm. - Partner with Native American Tribes interested in expanding interpretation and developing education programs for cultural and ethnographic resources within the park. - Develop a treatment plan for the Greenwood Village site to better protect earthworks and highlight the site's significance.